apple/swift-nio/README.md

 #### SwiftNIO 2

-The latest released SwiftNIO 2 version supports only Swift 5.0, 5.1, 5.2, and 5.3.
+The latest released SwiftNIO 2 version supports Swift 5.0, 5.1, 5.2, and 5.3.
 If you have a SwiftNIO 1 application or library that you would like to migrate to SwiftNIO 2, please check out the [migration guide](docs/migration-guide-NIO1-to-NIO2.md) we prepared for you.

 ### Compatibility